-Where we signpost our stance on anti-fraud and corruption and spend more time and resources at the point of supplier registration, is there a greater opportunity to more effectively reduce incidents and opportunity for corruption and also create a more effective procurement process reducing the instances of fraud and failing projects.
+Where we communicate our zero tolerance approach on anti-fraud and corruption and spend more time and resources at the point of supplier registration, there may be a greater opportunity to more effectively reduce incidents and opportunities for corruption and also create a more effective procurement process reducing the instances of fraud and failing projects?